Nuitka/Nuitka/README.txt

 test_email: removed, out of scope
 test_email_codecs: removed, out of scope
 test_email_renamed: removed, out of scope

+test_file: Removed, because it uses heavy threading is more of a performance test.
+Blocked in some tests, indicating locking issues.

 test_future4: The __future__ import doesn't change unicode literals to string literals.
 Removed.